camillexue/bwerth.github.io/designfinalrefinement.md

 Meats By Dre feels that their product adequately addresses the majority of the original criteria they set.
 They consider the app a success, and feel that with a few minor changes it would prove a helpful tool.

+### Differences in Testing with UX Experts vs. Content Experts
+In the later stages of our wire frame, we tested our interface with sighted users who are familiar with designing a User Experience and could give valuable feedback in that space.
+With this in mind, our final usability test was based on refining the instruction set.
+A different aspect of our interface, tapping to request a beep, would have had very different results if we used users who were not blind instead of users who were.
+People who are blind typically navigate spaces by memorizing specific paths.
+We decided to implement tapping to request a beep instead of automatically givng intermittent beeps with this in mind; we imagine that they would use the beep primarily to reorient themselves if they get off track.
+We observed that users we actually conducted tests with would ask for beeps every second, but this behavior might not align with the reality of its use.
+Since our tests focused on our instruction set rather than the beeping, we were able to circumvent this potential problem.

 ### Areas of Opportunity